k-kawa/sphinx/README.md

 ## Customization

-This container images contains plugins some of which require to change your `conf.py` in your project.
+This container image contains plugins some of which require to change your `conf.py` in your project.

 ### myst_parser